 7. Soul Asylum

 Soul Asylum managed to put together a pretty decent catalog of music including the hits “Black Gold”, “Somebody to Shove”, “Misery”, and their most memorable song, “Runaway Train”.
-They recently hit the waves with their new single “Stand Up and Be Strong”.
+They had a recent album featuring the single “Stand Up and Be Strong”.